Funding opportunity

 You must be satisfied that your nominated representative is experienced and qualified to use or operate the facility on which an allocation of time has been awarded.

-You must not authorise the use of travel funds to support students undertaking observations that will form part of their PhD preparation.
+A project lead must not authorise the use of travel funds to support any students undertaking observations that will form part of their PhD preparation.
 You should contact us if you are unsure about the eligibility of the student.

 The funding we provide will normally be for one observer per visit only.
 If you need a second observer, you must get approval from us at least four weeks in advance.